 Shop at Akureyri city

 Akureyri stands strong as Iceland’s second city but Melbourne, Manchester, or Montreal is not, with only 18.000 residents!
 With its scenic setting and relaxed atmosphere, it's a natural base for exploring the north with your campervan.
 We had a lovely walk through the city, a tasty lunch, and stocked up on food for the next few2 days.
 You can park the van for free for a limited time in the center, just ask at the gas station.
 Small observation detail, they have red hearts instead of red circles for traffic lights.
 Super cute!

 Now a few hours of scenic campervan drive was waiting for us.
 We stopped to look at and take pictures of beautiful Icelandic horses.
 Hvítserkur rock formation was easy to find, with a well-maintained parking lot, perfect to safely park your campervan.
 The cliff has a unique resemblance to an elephant or rhino.
 Legend says that Hvitserkur is a petrified troll.
 The troll lived in Strandir, east to Hvitserkur, and wanted to tear down the bells at Thingeyrarkirkja church, since the bells bothered it.
 Fortunately, the troll got caught by daylight, and as we all know trolls turn into stone when the sun hits the sky.

 Stay at Illugastadir Camping

 A nice little campground at a sheep farm.
 The owner came around with a CC reader to take the payment.
-There are no showers, only one toilet and sinks.
-Though it’s a lovely quiet place, a remote spot with access to a walking trail and seal watch.
+There are no showers, only one toilet, and sinks.
+Though it’s a lovely quiet place, a remote spot with access to a walking trail and seal watching.
 Be aware it can be pretty windy here, so make sure to hold onto the KuKu Camper doors, as wind damage can happen without a warning!